-20.4 Repairing soldered joints
+22.4 Repairing soldered joints

-Fix the component by first soldering two diagonally-opposite end leads.
+Fix LQFP and SO by first soldering two diagonally-opposite end leads.
 Use only a low voltage soldering iron (less than 24 V) applied to the flat part of the lead.
 Contact time must be limited to 10 seconds at up to 300 °C. When using a dedicated tool, all other leads can be soldered in one operation within 2 to 5 seconds between 270 and 320 °C.